General Education Core Curriculum Requirements

 The Fine Arts: Courses that highlight the ways in which art is a major defining aspect of culture, as well as on how art reflects the lands and times in which we live.

-Foreign Language and Culture: Courses that emphasize development of proficiency in speaking, listening, reading, writing, and culture, as well as content-specific courses in which students continue to expand and refine their linguistic and cultural competence.
+Foreign Language or Culture: Courses that emphasize development of proficiency in speaking, listening, reading, writing, and culture, as well as content-specific courses in which students continue to expand and refine their linguistic and cultural competence.

 Student Learning Outcomes

-The General Education framework at Winston Salem State University is designed to help students develop and hone a basic set of transferable skills.
+The General Education framework at Winston-Salem State University is designed to help students develop and hone a basic set of transferable skills.
 These skills include strong written and oral communication as well as great depth in critical thinking.
 Other skills such as creativity and problem solving ability rank high among the desired outcomes.
 Such skills will prepare students to better engage their major course of study.
 Moreover, these skills are viewed as especially significant given our global knowledge based economy where it is predicted that today’s graduates will have at least 10 different jobs during their work career.
 A strong skill base affords students the flexibility needed to adapt and change as the world continues rapid transformation.
 Students must take courses which emphasize the following skills:

 Critical Thinking (3 courses)–analyze, synthesize or deconstruct, interpret and evaluate information and concepts across or within a discipline to solve problems.